wlachs/blog/README.md

 docker compose up
 ```

-### For contribution and development
+## For contribution and development

-There are a few differences if you'd like to run the blog engine in developer mode to test it or contribute.
+If you'd like to run the blog engine in developer mode to test it or contribute, there are a few differences.

 First, you need a database.
 You can deploy a MySQL database in a Docker container like in a "real" release.
 Just make sure you remember the username and the password.